giovanigm/flutter_view_model/README.md

 }
 ```

 Automatically closes the created `ViewModel`.
-If you want to retain the ViewModel instance, use the `value` constructor.
+If you want to retain the ViewModel instance, use the `value` builder.

 The `ViewModel` instance will be created only when requested.
 For the opposite behavior, set `lazy = false`.